elastic/kibana/x-pack/plugins/ingest_manager/README.md

 ### Getting started

-See the Kibana docs for [how to set up your dev environment](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md#setting-up-your-development-environment), [run Elasticsearch](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md#running-elasticsearch), and [start Kibana](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md#running-kibana)
+See the Kibana docs for [how to set up your dev environment](https://www.elastic.co/guide/en/kibana/master/development-getting-started.html)

 One common development workflow is: